 As BRP noted in its report, “the importance of real-time visibility and access to product and customer information across channels has grown significantly over the past few years as consumers’ expectations continue to rise.”

 Salesforce Order Management helps you get this done.
 You can deliver fast and easy shipping, transparent order status, and hassle-free returns at scale, all powered by the world’s #1 CRM.
 And it’s not just about Salesforce — partners such as Mad Mobile, NewStore, and PredictSpring work in concert with Salesforce Order Management, helping bridge this gap between digital and physical experiences.
-Their point of sale and clienteling solutions are built for delivering modern consumer experiences in the store while integrating back to the digital store and order management system.
+These partners provide sales and clienteling solutions that are built for delivering modern consumer experiences in the store, while integrating these experiences back with the digital store and order management system.
 Best of all, these partners all bring something different to the table, so you can choose the solution that makes sense for your business.

 This is customer-centric order management.
 Consumers expect a personalized, channel-agnostic experience in real time.
-That means retailers have visibility into transaction history regardless of how the consumer shopped.
-With a unified commerce platform, integrated with world-class order management and store partners, retailers can achieve a truly connected experience across channels.
+That means retailers can find a view of transaction history regardless of how the consumer shopped.
+With a unified commerce platform, combined with world-class order management and store partners, retailers can achieve a truly connected experience across channels.